 |1.
 Create a “How To” video for our website, where you teach a new skill to younger children.
 Do you have a special skill worth sharing?
 We want to see it!
 You can perform and explain a science experiment or a magic trick, do a craft, origami, or cooking demo, draw a cartoon character, crack the mystery of long division, the sky’s the limit!
 Remember, your target audience is kids and your goal is to teach them how to do something.
-Library staff will review all submissions before posting them to our website.
-Follow the tips below, and when your video is complete, fill a out submission form and email your video to Miss Jen at email@example.com.
+Make sure your video:

-Tips for Making Your How To Video:
+Tips for Making Your Videos:

 - Get your parent’s permission.
 (We can’t post your video without your parent’s OK, so make sure they’re on board before you start.)

 - Make a script, and keep it short.
 (To hold your audience’s attention, your “How To” video should be no more than 10-12 minutes and your “Book Talk” Video should be no more than 3 minutes, so decide ahead of time what’s really important and cut out what’s not.)

 - Choose your setting carefully.
 (Make sure the lighting is good and that your area is uncluttered and free of background noise and distractions.)

 - Recruit an assistant.
 (You may need someone else to shoot the video so they can zoom in on your demonstrations.)